Adiauq/PatternAnalysis-2025/recognition/hipmri_unet_prostate_ayman/README.md

 **Author:** Ayman Diallo
 **Course:** COMP3710 – Pattern Analysis, The University of Queensland (2025)

-Segmenting the prostate gland in HipMRI 2D slices is central to automated diagnostic imaging and radiotherapy planning.
-This project delivers an improved U-Net–based pipeline that targets a Dice similarity coefficient of at least 0.75 for the prostate label (label 5), demonstrating a reproducible baseline for the course project.
+Segmenting the prostate (label 5) from HipMRI 2D axial slices supports radiotherapy planning and longitudinal monitoring.
+This submission delivers an Improved U-Net pipeline targeting ≥ 0.75 Dice similarity, executed on Apple Silicon using the MPS backend with deterministic seed 42.

 ## 1. Background and Problem Definition
-The HipMRI Study provides pelvic MRI volumes with multi-label annotations, encompassing glandular tissue, rectum, and surrounding organs.
-Prostate delineation is clinically sensitive due to its small extent, low contrast boundaries, and substantial class imbalance relative to the background.
-Label 5 captures the prostate gland, and it is prioritised to support treatment planning and volumetric assessment workflows.
-The modelling challenge therefore combines precise localisation with robust handling of sparse positive pixels.
+The HipMRI Study provides pelvic MRI volumes with multi-label segmentations covering the prostate, rectum, and surrounding organs.
+Prostate delineation is challenging due to limited volume, heterogeneous intensity, and class imbalance.
+Label 5 corresponds to the prostate and is the focus of this work to facilitate volumetric assessment and treatment planning.

 ## 2. Model Description
-The **Improved U-Net 2D** retains the encoder–decoder symmetry with skip connections characteristic of U-Net while introducing architectural refinements tailored to HipMRI:
+The Improved U-Net 2D architecture maintains the encoder–decoder symmetry with skip connections while integrating:
-- dilated convolutions within the bottleneck to aggregate multi-scale context without sacrificing resolution;
+- dilated convolutions in the bottleneck for enlarged receptive fields,
-- padding-aware bilinear upsampling to maintain feature alignment during decoding;
+- padding-aware bilinear upsampling to preserve spatial alignment,
-- residual context blocks and Kaiming-initialised convolutions that stabilise optimisation;
+- residual context blocks with Kaiming initialisation for stable optimisation,
-- a composite loss (binary cross-entropy plus Soft Dice) to counteract class imbalance.
+- a composite BCE + Soft Dice loss to counteract foreground sparsity.
-Training is executed on an Apple M1 Pro using the Metal Performance Shaders (MPS) backend for accelerated experimentation.

-## 3. Data Preprocessing
+## 3. Data and Pre-processing
-Preprocessing converts volumetric HipMRI data into 2D tensors suitable for training:
+Each HipMRI split (`train/`, `val/`, `test/`) contains `img/` and `seg/` folders with paired `.nii.gz` volumes.
+Pre-processing applies:
-- extract the central axial slice from each 3D NIfTI volume, ensuring image–mask correspondence;
+- central-slice extraction from 3D NIfTI volumes,
-- normalise intensities to zero mean and unit variance per slice;
+- per-slice z-score normalisation (mean 0, standard deviation 1),
-- resize each slice to 256 × 256 pixels;
+- resizing to 256 × 256 pixels,
-- apply random horizontal/vertical flips and bounded rotations during training to improve generalisation.
+- random horizontal/vertical flips and limited rotations during training.

 Dataset directory structure: